 What do you think your legacy will be with this show?

-McGOWAN That I survived.
-That every year, I got less flus.
+McGOWAN: That I survived.
+That every year, I got fewer flus.
 First year was five, next year was four…

 Do you have a favorite episode or story line?